AVpres/homebrew-formulae/README.md

 The formulae have been tested succesfully on Linux (Linuxbrew), on the Windows Subsystem for Linux (Linuxbrew) and on macOS (Homebrew).

+## Caveat

+**This work is still in progress.
+Our clients are currently testing an alpha.
+The source code will become freely available, as soon as a public beta will be released.**

 ## Table of Contents

 - **openLTO** – Bash scripts to manage LTO cartridges with LTFS